THE INTERNAL Revenue Service plans to close half of its walk-in help centers in Maryland by Sept. 30.

 One section looks at the changes from a quality-of-life standpoint.
 Will reassigned workers receive better health care, be able to send their children to better public schools, have less-clogged roads or need to worry less about crime?

-Another section looks at the gains numerically on a state-by-state basis, focusing only on the jobs that the BRAC commission controls: military and civilian personnel and mission contractors.
+Another section looks at the gains numerically state by state, focusing only on the jobs that the BRAC commission controls: military and civilian personnel and mission contractors.

-Mission contractors are non-government employees whose assignments are virtually identical to those of federal workers and whose roles directly relate to military defense, such as designing the next generation of Humvees.
+Mission contractors are non-government employees whose assignments are virtually identical to those of federal workers and whose roles directly relate to military defense.
 Maryland's projected 6,600 new jobs - frequently cited in media reports - come from this analysis.

-Evaluating the changes based on metropolitan region and the ripple effort from "indirect jobs" such as local restaurants and service businesses, creates an even a rosier picture for Baltimore.
+Evaluating the changes based on metropolitan region, and adding the ripple effort from "indirect jobs" such as local restaurants and service businesses, creates an even a rosier picture for Baltimore.

 From this perspective, Washington loses 25,016 jobs, more than any other metro area in the country, while Baltimore gains 14,722 jobs, more than any other region, according to the report.

-These figures include federal jobs, mission contractors and indirect jobs, such as the family that runs the deli next door or the custodian who vacuums the floors.
+These figures include federal jobs, mission contractors and indirect jobs, such as the family who runs the deli next door.

 However, Stephen Fuller, an economist at George Mason University, said that he is uncomfortable relying on "indirect" data because it is nothing more than a "mathematical exercise."

-The writer welcomes your story ideas and comments.
-She can be reached at melis email@example.com or 410-715-2885.
-Back issues of Federal Workers can be found at www.baltimoresun.com/federal.
+The writer welcomes story ideas and comments.
+She can be reached at melissa.harris @baltsun.com or 410-715-2885.
+Back issues of Federal Workers: www.baltimoresun.com/federal.